poleve540/CallMePol/posts/2023-05-12-sourceport-review.md

 # Crispy Doom (add Crispy logo)
 Based on Chocolate Doom, Crispy Doom removes the original game's limitations and adds many new features.

 The biggest feature is the new 640x400 resolution, giving the game a "Crispy" look.
-It has widescreen support, which is huge.
-Uncapped framerate and vsync.
+It also has widescreen support and uncapped framerate.

 (insert crispy screenshot)

+New gameplay features are available.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOls4MTY3MjY2MSwtMjEyODQ4MTcx
-MCwtMTM0OTg4MDk2MywxODg3NDYzNDk5XX0=
+BnZm1cbiIsImhpc3RvcnkiOlstMTM5NzQ4NzgxOSwtMjEyODQ4
+MTcxMCwtMTM0OTg4MDk2MywxODg3NDYzNDk5XX0=
 -->